Saturday, November 2, 2024

 Uncle W. Scott APPLEBACH in the newspapers

-The below articles are ones that I have found for WS Applebach in the first quarter of the 1900's.
+The below articles are ones that I have found for WS APPLEBACH in the first quarter of the 1900's.

 Within the family, he was remembered by his peers as having a short fuse, possibly a drinker but a sometimes bouncer in Lancaster bars during the 1940s-1960s, a wife beater, childless, and prone to look for trouble to get into.

-In 1906, Scott married Mabel Overly.
+In 1906, Scott married Mabel OVERLY.
 He would have been 19 or 20.

 But this proves that he had at least one child, but for whatever reason the older family I had contact with always said he was childless.